alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 However, the process of creating standards can take longer than the industry can wait and some standards lose touch with the real needs of the adapter they are intended to use.

+## Emergence

+What if there were rules that facilitaed the emergence of good design.
+Many feel that Kent Beck's four rules of simple design are of significant help in creating well designed software.

+1. Runs all the tests
+2. Contains no duplications
+3. Expresses the intend of the programmer
+4. Minimizes the number of classes and methods

+The design must produce a system that runs as intended.
+A non-testable system is a non-verifiable system.
+We tests in place we can improve our code by incrementally refactoring our code.
+We can apply rules 2-4 that way without any problems.
+Duplication is the primary enemy of a well designed system because it creates additional work, risk and complexity.
+The majority of the costs of software projects is the long term maintenance.
+Therefore, it is crucial to write code that everyone can understand.
+The key idea to archive a well designed system is to keep the classes and methods small instead of reducing the amount of them.